Full Walkthrough

 Account Manager

-Each actor is played by Claude Haiku with full situational context
+Each actor is played by Claude with full situational context

 Chaos cards enabled